kmlawson/skills-in-transnational-history/seminars-future.md

 \pagebreak

-## Week 1 - Orientation and Introduction to Historical GIS
+## Week 1 - Orientation: History in Practice - Balancing Skills and Critique in the Digital Humanities

 Our emphasis in this course is on a set of skills related to GIS and mapping, social networks, and tools for the analysis of texts which, to obtain even a moderate proficiency in, would each require several modules.
 These are skills that are often associated with a field that has come to be known as the *digital humanities*.
 This module should be seen as a kind of taster course that allows you to encounter a world of digital tools and methodologies that may be useful for working with large collections of sources.
 You may decide that most or all of these methods are not appropriate for your own research going forward, but some exposure to them will greater afford you the opportunity to understand them and, when appropriate engage or critique other historical scholarship that makes use of them.